 Is the Training Plan hard for a beginner?
 Are the short workouts effective?
 Will you see results quickly?
 Will you become a stronger swimmer?
 Keep on reading for my tips!

 My weight gain started in college.
 Before I joined the MySwimPro team, I never would have considered myself a “swimmer.”
 I was overweight (technically obese), clocking in at 264 lbs as a late 20’s 5’10” guy.
-In college I had gained my “freshmen 15” which turned into the sophomore, junior, and senior 45.
+In college I had gained my “freshman 15” which turned into the sophomore, junior, and senior 45.

 Near the start of 2018, I decided that I needed to make a change.
 I made a promise to myself that I would work out 4 times a week, focus on my diet, and make a lifestyle change before my health got any worse.
-I’ve been working on MySwimPro for almost 3 years and was always finding excuses for not swimming regularly.
+I’ve been working at MySwimPro for almost 3 years and was always finding excuses for not swimming regularly.
 I was now determined to figure out how I could stick to a plan and not bail.

 I set a goal to swim 4 times a week.
 I committed to the 6-Week Get Fit Training Plan in the MySwimPro app.
 This gave me a clear plan with all of the swim workouts, drills, and a schedule that I could follow to stay on track.
 I did a swim workout from the app 4 days a week with my iPhone and Apple Watch, which made it really easy to always have a coach giving me the day’s workout.